WeAreAcademy/mark-react-exer--js-write-map/README-C.md

 Returns a new array with zero or more elements.

 ### Behaviour:

+Your function should prepare and return a new array containing the elements from the original array which "pass the test" implemented by the `testIt` function.

 For each element of the given array, your function should call the given testIt function, passing the element to the function as an argument.